Video Individual Counting and Tracking from Moving Drones: A Benchmark and Methods: Methodology

 Formally, we define the set $\mathcal{A}_t = \{\mathbf{f}_i^t, \mathbf{p}_i^t\}_i^N$, where each $\mathbf{f}_i^t \in \mathbb{R}^D$ is a non-zero descriptor in $\mathbf{F}_t'$, and $\mathbf{p}_i^t = (x_i^t,y_i^t)$ is the coordinate of $\mathbf{f}_i^t$ in $\mathbf{F}_t'$.
 Similarly, $\mathcal{B}_{t+\delta} = \{\mathbf{f}_i^{t+\delta}, \mathbf{p}_i^{t+\delta}\}_i^M$ denotes the corresponding set constructed from ${\mathbf{F}}'_{t+\delta}$.

 Due to the high similarity of pedestrian head appearances, accurately associating descriptors belonging to the same pedestrian across two frames is challenging.
 Therefore, visual descriptors are first enriched with spatial positions, as the same pedestrian typically appears at nearby locations in adjacent frames.
-To this end, an encoder is utilized to project the 2D vector $(x_i^t,y_i^t)$ into the same feature space as the visual descriptor $\mathbf{f}_i^t$, and then the element-wise addition is performed between the projected vector and the visual descriptor:
+To this end, an encoder is utilized to project the 2D vector $(x_i^t,y_i^t)$ into the same feature space as the visual descriptor $\mathbf{f}$, and then the element-wise addition is performed between the projected vector and the visual descriptor:

-To further enhance the distinctiveness of the descriptors, we use an Attentional Graph Neural Network (AGNN) to aggregate spatial and visual contextual cues via an iterative message-passing mechanism, which alternates between intra-image self-attention to encode local relationships and inter-image cross-attention to resolve matching ambiguities.
-The computation of the $i$-th descriptor at the $l$-th layer is as follows:
+To further enhance the distinctiveness of the descriptors, we use an AGNN to aggregate spatial and visual contextual cues via an iterative message-passing mechanism, which alternates between intra-image self-attention to encode local relationships and inter-image cross-attention to resolve matching ambiguities.
+The computation of the $i$-th descriptor at the $l$-th layer is:

-where $^{(l)}\tilde{\mathbf{f}}$ is the message aggregated from other descriptors of the current frame or adjacent frame, and it can be computed as:
+where $^{(l)}\tilde{\mathbf{f}}$ is the message aggregated from other descriptors of the current frame or adjacent frame:

 where $\mathbf{W}$ represents the learnable parameters at each layer.
 Note that each layer has its own learnable parameters, but the superscript $l$ on $\mathbf{W}$ is omitted for brevity. $\tilde{\mathbf{F}}^l_\theta$ is the matrix obtained by concatenating all descriptors from the $l$-th layer of the current frame or adjacent frame.
 When $l$ is even, $\theta$ is set to $t$, and $\tilde{\mathbf{F}}^l_t = [^{(l)}\mathbf{f}_0^t;^{(l)}\mathbf{f}_1^t;...;^{(l)}\mathbf{f}_{N-1}^t]$.
 When $l$ is odd, $\theta$ is set to $t+\delta$, and $\tilde{\mathbf{F}}^l_{t+\delta} = [^{(l)}\mathbf{f}_0^{t+\delta};^{(l)}\mathbf{f}_1^{t+\delta};...;^{(l)}\mathbf{f}_{M-1}^{t+\delta}]$.
 Thus, Eq. \ref{eq:attention} alternately apply self-attention and cross-attention to aggregate information from descriptors in the current frame or the neighboring frame.
 After passing through $L$ layers, the output features $^{(L)}\mathbf{f}^t_i$ and $^{(L)}\mathbf{f}_i^{t+\delta}$ are obtained, which are then fed into a linear layer to produce the final descriptors for association: